Superego-Agent/superego-lgdemo/data/constitutions/poemtest.md

 ---
-title: Test - Instruct to Write Poem
-description: A test constitution module that instructs the AI to ignore the user request and write a poem about trees, overriding other modules.
+title: Test - Instruct to Write Poem description:"A test constitution module that instructs the AI to ignore the user request and write a poem about trees, overriding other modules."
 ---

 # Test: Instruct to Write Poem